 9. You can rise above the hard knocks

 It’s hard to hear from parents that their child, six months younger than yours, is walking when yours isn’t.
 It’s hard when you feel judged by strangers.
 Be patient – explain, teach and raise awareness among those who just don’t get it.
-Remember, every parent deserves the right to boast and their pride at their child’s accomplishments is not meant as a knock to yours.
+Remember, every parent deserves the right to boast and their pride at their child’s accomplishments and it is not meant as a knock to yours.

 10. You can trust your instincts